Michoumichmich/SYCL_FS/doc/README.md

 The user has to provide a channel index when opening a file.
 The channel index can be reused, but one channel cannot be used in parallel to open a file.
 Using a single channel across all the kernel will thus serialise all the file I/O.

 An accessor can be used to open any number of files using the channels you want.
+They can all be used in parallel.
+The return values are the number of elements saved or read.

 ## 2.1 File opening modes: